noiselabs/configparser.php/README.md

 API-level documentation is available under the `doc` folder in `doc/docblox/`.

-About the INI files
+Parsed INI files
 --------------------

-The INI files read by ConfigParser consists of sections, lead by a "[section]" header, and followed by "name = value" or "name: value" entries, with continuations and such in the style of RFC 822.
+The INI files read by ConfigParser consists of sections, lead by a `[section]` header, and followed by `name = value` or `name: value` entries, with continuations and such in the style of RFC 822.

-The option values can contain format strings which refer to other values in the same section, or values in a special [DEFAULT] section.
+The option values can contain format strings which refer to other values in the same section, or values in a special `[DEFAULT]` section.

 Usage
 -----